 Founded in December 2015, the crypto project raised around $500,000 worth of Bitcoin through a crowdsale ICO.

 It is known as the Chinese Ethereum, was formerly known as AntShares, and was China's first open-source blockchain platform.
-During an August run, it crossed the $500 million threshold on August 3 and by August 6 it reached $750 million and then burst past $1 billion on August 9 and $1.4 billion by 10 August.
+During a run last August, it crossed the $500 million threshold on August 3 and by August 6 it reached $750 million and then burst past $1 billion on August 9 and $1.4 billion by August 10.

 The cryptocurrency is indivisible meaning it cannot be divided into smaller shares as is the case for other tokens and crypto that can be split into smaller shares.
 A whole share is to be spent when trading with ths virtual cash.